FACTBOX-What we know about the shooting at a concert venue near Moscow | Law-Order

 Russian news agencies reported multiple casualties after a shooting incident at a concert venue near Moscow on Friday.

-Here's what is known about the shooting so far: -Unidentified gunmen opened fire at the Crocus City Hall in Krasnogorsk near Moscow on Friday evening during a concert of the band "Picnic", TASS reported.
+Here's what is known about the shooting so far: -Unidentified gunmen opened fire at the Crocus City Hall in Krasnogorsk near Moscow on Friday evening during a concert of the band "Picnic".

--The Baza news outlet, which is thought to have good contacts with Russian security services, said 18 people had died and 43 had been wounded in the attack.
-Authorities had not released an official death toll as of 1900 GMT. -The Interfax news agency reported up to five gunmen were involved in the attack.
+-Forty people are reported dead and more than 100 wounded after the shooting as of 1915GMT, Russian state news agencies said, citing Russia's Federal Security Service (FSB). -The Interfax news agency reported up to five gunmen were involved in the attack.

 -Russian prosecutors called the attack "an act of terrorism" and have opened a criminal case. -An eyewitness told Reuters reporters outside the venue that automatic weapons had been used.